 ISCOS is an acronym for Intergovernmental Standing Committee on Shipping.

-It promotes and advocates for efficient and competitive shipping and maritime services in Eastern, Central and Southern Africa.
+It promotes and advocates for efficient and competitive Shipping and Maritime services in Eastern, Central and Southern Africa.